Why is learning about the Texas security deposit law essential to a tenant or landlord?

 6. Walk-Through Inspection

-Under Texas landlord-tenant law, landlords do not need to conduct a walk-through inspection.
+Under the Texas security deposit laws, landlords do not need to conduct a walk-through inspection.

 7. Texas Security Deposit Returns

-30 days is the prescribed period under Texas landlord-tenant law to refund a tenant’s security deposit.
-The tenant is entitled to receive the entirety of the security deposit at the forwarding address they have supplied if there are no damages incurred during their stay in the property.
+30 days is the prescribed period under Texas landlord-tenant law to refund a security deposit.
+The tenant is entitled to receive the entirety of the security deposit at the tenant’s forwarding address they have supplied if there are no damages incurred during their stay on the premises.
 If there are resulting damages then the security deposit refund will only be a certain percentage subject to the repair costs.
 No deductions will be made for normal wear and tear.

 The landlord is required to provide the tenant with an itemized list of deductions for the repair charges.
-If the tenant still owes a rental payment to the landlord then a list is not necessary.
+If the tenant still owes unpaid rent to the landlord then a list is not necessary.
 This will only apply if the tenant agrees with the amount he or she owes the landlord.
 If a landlord does not provide this list of deductions then they risk forfeiture of the security deposit claim.

 If it’s been more than 30 days and the landlord has still not returned the security deposit, they can face charges.
 They can potentially be forced to pay $100 plus 3x the security deposit amount.
 Additionally, he or she will also shoulder the tenant’s attorney’s fees incurred from the lawsuit made against them.